-The electrifying buildup by Christ addressing God the Creator of all things is followed by a simple but profound substance to His oath:
+The electrifying buildup by John regarding Christ addressing the Creator of all things is followed by a simple but profound substance to His oath:

-• Time will be no longer delayed.
-The specifics regarding that time period are shortly expressed in two ways to John: 42 months and 1260 days (11:2-3, respectively).
+- Time will be no longer delayed.
+The specifics regarding that time period are shortly expressed in two ways to John: 42 months and 1260 days (11:2-3, respectively). - These "appointed times" are about to begin.
+(They parallel each other.) - Daniel notes that persecution would end at the terminus of that time.